karthikgurunath/PCAIML_practical_App1/README.md

 In conclusion, a driver’s decision to accept a bar coupon appears to be influenced by a combination of economic status, marital and parental status, and frequency of bar visits.
 These factors offer insights into the social behavior and preferences of different segments of the population.

+## Independent Investigation on Coffee House Coupon.

+The goal was to determine the characteristics of passengers who accept the Coffee House coupons

+### Visualization